jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 🚀 **Innovation Leadership**: preCICE is a **coupling library** used by leading research institutions and commercial organizations worldwide, positioning kernel coupling at the forefront of modeling technology.

-💰 **Reduced Development Costs**: Leverage a **mature, well-supported open-source platform** with extensive community contributions, reducing internal development and maintenance overhead..
+💰 **Reduced Development Costs**: Leverage a **mature, well-supported open-source platform** with extensive community contributions, reducing internal development and maintenance overhead.

 🔧 **Enhanced Flexibility**: Support for **multiple programming languages** (C++, C, Fortran, Python, Julia, MATLAB) and **extensive third-party integration** capabilities enable rapid adaptation to new modeling requirements and customer needs.